Released on 29 July 2015, Windows 10 has now seen three major updates with a fourth imminent:

 How to get Windows 10 Fall Creators Update

-The most recent Windows update is the Fall Creators Update.
-You should see a pop-up notification in the bottom right corner of your screen saying a Windows Feature Update is available, along with options to install it now, schedule a time to install it later or remind you in a few days.
+The last Windows update was the Fall Creators Update.
+Whenever a big update such as this is available, you should see a pop-up notification in the bottom right corner of your screen saying a Windows Feature Update is ready, along with options to install it now, schedule a time to install it later or remind you in a few days.

 More Windows 10 news